 - The NC Chamber will continually reevaluate the administrative appeals process in the search to promote efficiency and predictability for businesses and to simplify and accelerate project delivery.

 Pillar 3: Infrastructure and Growth Leadership

-The NC Chamber will advocate for a modernized transportation funding structure to improve our quality of life and meet the demands of a growing state in an increasingly competitive business environment.
-We will lead a coalition of future-minded organizations, Destination 2030: The Road to a Stronger Transportation Future, that seeks to identify and advocate for additional revenue sources that can stabilize North Carolina’s road, rail, and port (land and air) infrastructure investments.
+- The NC Chamber will advocate for a modernized transportation funding structure to improve our quality of life and meet the demands of a growing state in an increasingly competitive business environment.
+We will lead a coalition of future-minded organizations, Destination 2030: The Road to a Stronger Transportation Future, that seeks to identify and advocate for additional revenue sources that can stabilize North Carolina’s transportation infrastructure investments.

 - We will continue to push for emergency funding for NCDOT to restart projects at all levels of the delivery process as well as bond measures that would allow the state to capitalize on a favorable borrowing environment, strengthening our ability to deliver on short-range investment needs across our transportation network.

 - The NC Chamber will continue promoting its forward-thinking, “all-of-the-above” energy strategy that supports grid modernization and improves access to renewables, solar, wind, geothermal, biomass, natural gas, and nuclear power.

 - The NC Chamber will advocate for policy recommendations outlined in the NC Chamber Foundation’s regulatory competitiveness and water studies.

 - The NC Chamber will champion the connection between education attainment and broadband adoption.
 We will support efforts to strengthen broadband infrastructure grants, broaden access to digital devices, improve affordability and adoption, and enhance availability in unserved areas.

 - The NC Chamber supports the efficient distribution of federal COVID-19 relief funds to aid and address deficiencies in healthcare, education, and private sector jobs across our state’s communities.